-2.1.1 Check the strategies the Lead Agency or partners utilize to provide outreach and services to eligible families for whom English is not their first language.
-Check all that apply.

-☑ a.
-Application in other languages (application document, brochures, provider notices) ☐ b.
-Informational materials in non-English languages ☑ c.
+2.1.1. the strategies the Lead Agency or partners utilize to provide outreach and services to eligible s for whom English is not their first language.
+Check all that apply. a.
+Application in other languages (application document, brochures, provider notices) b.
+Informational materials in non-English languages ✓ c.
 Website in non-English languages d.
 Lead Agency accepts applications at local community-based locations e.
-Bilingual caseworkers or translators available ✓ f.
+Bilingual caseworkers or translators available f.
 Bilingual outreach workers g.
 Partnerships with community-based organizations h.
 Collaboration with Head Start, Early Head Start, and Migrant Head Start i.
-Home visiting programs ☑ j.
+Home visiting programs ✓ j.
 Other.

-With the support of the PDG B-5 Grant, Maryland is in its third year of partnering with WIDA Early Years.
+Describe: With the support of the PDG B-5 Grant, MD is in its third year of partnering with WIDA Early Years.
 WIDA Early Years is an evidence-based program focused specifically on the language development of young multilingual children, often referred to as dual language learners, in early care and education (ECE) settings.
-Along with building local capacity in supporting multilingual children and families, the partnership also includes support for strategic statewide planning and the rollout of WIDA Early a.
-Applications and public informational materials available in Braille and other communication formats for access by individuals with disabilities ☑ b.
-Websites that are accessible (e.g. Section 508 of the Rehabilitation Act) c.
-Caseworkers with specialized training/experience in working with individual with disabilities ☑ d.
+Along with building local capacity in supporting multilingual children and families, the partnership also includes support for strategic statewide planning and the rollout of WIDA Early Years tools and resources.
+2.1.2 the strategies the Lead Agency or partners utilize to provide outreach and services to eligible es with a person(s) with a disability.
+Check all that apply.

+with a person of with a disability.
+One of all that apprix a.
+Applications and public informational materials available in Braille and other communication formats for access by individuals with disabilities b.
+Websites that are accessible (e.g., Section 508 of the Rehabilitation Act) c.
+Caseworkers with specialized training/experience in working with individuals with disabilities d.
 Ensuring accessibility of environments and activities for all children e.
-Partnerships with state and local programs and associations focused on disability-related topics and issues f.
-Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA federally funded Parent Training and Information Centers ☑ g.
+Partnerships with state and local programs and associations focused on disability- related topics and issues f.
+Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA) federally funded Parent Training and Information Centers g.
 Partnerships with state and local IDEA Part B, Section 619 and Part C providers and agencies h.
-Availability and/or access to specialized services (e.g. mental health, behavioral specialists, therapists) to address the needs of all children i.
-Other.
+Availability and/or access to specialized services (e.g., mental health, behavioral specialists, therapists) to address the needs of all children